prettypositron/jekyll-uno/_posts/2020-06-13-Morning-Ritual.markdown

 ---

 Sources:
-[^1]Stewart, B, Shibli, JA, Araujo, M, et al. Effects of a toothpaste containing 0.3% triclosan on periodontal parameters of subjects enrolled in a regular maintenance program: A secondary analysis of a 2‐year randomized clinical trial.
+[^1]: Stewart, B, Shibli, JA, Araujo, M, et al. Effects of a toothpaste containing 0.3% triclosan on periodontal parameters of subjects enrolled in a regular maintenance program: A secondary analysis of a 2‐year randomized clinical trial.
 J Periodontol.
 2020; 91: 596– 605. <https://doi.org/10.1002/JPER.18-0501>

-[^2]Monteiro, M.F., Tonelli, H., Reis, A.A. et al. Triclosan toothpaste as an adjunct therapy to plaque control in children from periodontitis families: a crossover clinical trial.
+[^2]:Monteiro, M.F., Tonelli, H., Reis, A.A. et al. Triclosan toothpaste as an adjunct therapy to plaque control in children from periodontitis families: a crossover clinical trial.
 Clin Oral Invest 24, 1421–1430 (2020). <https://doi.org/10.1007/s00784-019-03121-6>
 [^3]Ohsumi, T., Takenaka, S., Sakaue, Y. et al. Adjunct use of mouth rinses with a sonic toothbrush accelerates the detachment of a Streptococcus mutans biofilm: an in vitro study.
 BMC Oral Health 20, 161 (2020). https://doi.org/10.1186/s12903-020-01144-0
 [^4]Catecholaminergic modulation of indices of cognitive flexibility: A pharmaco-tDCS study Dennison, Olivia et al. Brain Stimulation: Basic, Translational, and Clinical Research in Neuromodulation, Volume 12, Issue 2, 290 - 295.
 Published:December 07, 2018.
 DOI:https://doi.org/10.1016/j.brs.2018.12.001